numpy/numpy/_randomgen/README.rst

 -  Core random number generators can fill existing arrays using the ``out`` keyword argument
 -  Standardizes integer-values random values as int64 for all platforms.
+-  ``randint`` supports generating using rejection sampling on masked values (the default) or Lemire’s method.
+Lemire’s method can be much faster when the required interval length is much smaller than the closes power of 2.

 New Functions
 ~~~~~~~~~~~~~